lawrennd/qig-code/backlog/infrastructure/2025-11-22_commuting-bkm-validation-plan.md

 ## Acceptance Criteria

 - [x] A clear definition of one or more commuting toy families:
-      - e.g. diagonal F_a on a fixed basis for n_sites=1,2 and d=2,3,4; or
+      - ✅ Diagonal F_a on a fixed basis for n_sites=1,2 and d=2,3,4
-        a classical multinomial family embedded as diagonal density matrices.
+      - ⏸️ General commuting (non-diagonal) families not yet tested
 - [x] An analytic derivation of ∂_a∂_b ψ(θ) for these commuting families, written down and checked (including identification with the second Kubo–Mori cumulant in this restricted setting).